Eating animal foods can be healthy, sustainable and ethical – Part 3 Ethics

 A Life is worth living

-It is often argued that it would be better to not even "ethically" raise animals, since they still have to die in the end.
+Often vegans argue that it would be better to not even "ethically" raise animals, since they still have to die in the end.
 So because we don't want them to die, we don't grant them Life in the first place.
 I have difficulties with that concept.
 Even if a life seems short in our eyes, does that mean it was not worth living?
 A butterfly only lives 3 weeks before it dies - but it doesn't know that, so it enjoys them, and by the way serves an important purpose as part of the ecosystem.
 A cow can live 4-10 years on a small farm (about 2 in factory farms).
 If in that time it is treated with affection and respect, does killing it in the end take any of that away?
 Nobody of us knows when we are going to die.
 Yet I would still prefer to live, even if I am going to die young, as opposed to not being granted the chance to live at all.

 Having moral concerns is a luxury